dman926/dstelmach/README.md

 It was built with Angular 11 and Angular Material.

-It also features an Angular service I made to act as a simple cache for external JSON data to save on resources an no database access.
+It also features an Angular service I made to act as a simple cache for external JSON data to save on resources and no database access.